core-methods-in-edm/swirl/README.md

 * Once the lesson finishes installing type `swirl()`, Swirl will then guide you through setting up a user ID, **- please use your UNI  (the first 4-6 numbers/letters at the start of your TC email address** so we can identify you later.
 Choose the `Unit 1 - Introduction` course and the `Basic Building Blocks` lesson when you have the option.

 * At the completion of the lesson you will submit your answers through a Google form.
+* **You will need to be signed in to MyTC to submit the form.**
+* **Please copy and paste the code from the form and save it in a text file just in case it does not work**

-We will collect information on how many questions you answer, how many attempts you took to answer each question and the time you answered
+We will collect information on how many questions you answer, how many attempts you took to answer each question and the time you answered.
+Please use your TC email address on the form